vitest-dev/vitest/docs/advanced/runner.md

    */
   extendTestContext?(context: TestContext): TestContext
   /**
-   * Called, when files are imported.
+   * Called, when certain files are imported.
 Can be called in two situations: when collecting tests and when importing setup files.
    */
   importFile(filepath: string, source: VitestRunnerImportSource): unknown /**